gianfranco-s/gianfranco-s/README.md

 ## Hi, I'm Gianfranco, and I love lemon meringue pie
 Tech I love: Python, AWS, Machine Learning
 Tech I don't love, but can kick into working: HTML, CSS, JS
-Tech that I'd like to know, but I'm to lazy to work on: React, Fronted stuff
+Tech that I'd like to know, but I'm too lazy to work on: React, Fronted stuff

 ## The languages I'm most comfortable with